benjaminion/upgrading-ethereum-book/src/book.md

 #### Economic aspects of effective balance

 The effective balance was first introduced to represent the "[maximum balance at risk](https://github.com/ethereum/consensus-specs/pull/162#issuecomment-441759461)" for a validator, capped at 32&nbsp;ETH.
 A validator's actual balance could be much higher, for example if a double deposit had been accidentally made a validator would have an actual balance of 64&nbsp;ETH but an effective balance of only 32&nbsp;ETH.
 We could envisage a protocol in which each validator has influence proportional to its uncapped actual balance, but that would complicate committee membership among other things.
-Instead, we cap the effective balance and require stakers to deposit for more validators if they wish to stake more.
+Instead, we cap the effective balance and require stakers to deposit for more validators if they wish to stake more.[^fn-eip-7251]

+[^fn-eip-7251]: There is, in fact, a proposal to [increase the maximum effective balance](https://notes.ethereum.org/@mikeneuder/eip-7251-faq) to 2048 ETH.

 The scope of effective balance quickly grew, and now it completely represents the weight of a validator in the consensus protocol.